 Republicans running for President in 2016 say that no matter which Democrat garners the nomination; they will ostensibly be serving the 3rd term of Barack Obama.
 Well let’s take that premise to its natural conclusion.
 The Affordable Care Act (ACA) represents Mr. Obama’s signature domestic achievement, and in Obergfell vs. Hodges, the Supreme Court codified his gay rights agenda.
 The recent Supreme Court decision on Clear Air, notwithstanding, Mr. Obama can point to a bevy of initiatives, and agreements that have moved the needle significantly in the area of Climate Change.
 In addition, President Obama claimed victory with the Trans Pacific Trade agreement or TPP.

 The word purity was often used to describe the litmus test applied to conservative Republicans in recent times.
 The dramatic victories of Tea Party Candidates in 2010 reflected a purging of political moderates in their party.
-At the same time although less dramatic, the progressive wing of the Democratic Party was confronted with their own internal crisis.
+At the same time although less dramatic, the Democratic Party was confronted with their own internal crisis.
+Angst from the left.
 In my book Barry!
 A Citizen Blogger’s Commentary on the 44th President I wrote a piece titled Memo to the Left – is there Whine with that Cheese?
 In it I noted that even during the Obama transition period in the winter of 2008, progressives in the Democratic Party had already rolled out a laundry list of complaints.
-They ranged from holding the new President’s feet to the fire on closing Guantanamo Bay, raging about his campaign flip flop on the FISA bill, his reticence to prosecute Bush Administration officials, and the presence of Clinton holdover Larry Summer on his Economic team.
-They saw the Clinton presence in the Obama White House as looking back, not forward.
+They ranged from holding the new President’s feet to the fire on closing Guantanamo Bay, raging about his campaign flip flop on the FISA bill, his reticence to prosecute Bush Administration officials, and the presence of Clinton holdover Larry Summer on his economic team.
+They saw the Clinton presence in the Obama White House as looking backwards, not forward.

-And as the first term of President Obama got mired in health care, and bailouts, it got worse.
+As the first term of President Obama got mired in health care, and bailouts, things got worse.
 In the summer of 2011, in an Op Ed titled The President Surrenders Paul Krugman of The New York Times eviscerated President Obama’s attempt at a “Grand Bargain” with then House Speaker John Boehner.
-And a few weeks later, Bernie Sanders suggested the unthinkable, that sitting President within his own caucus should have a primary challenge.
-In September of that year a movement that became known as Occupy Wall Street begun to highlight Wall Street Greed and income inequality.
-Finally civil rights activists Tavis Smiley, and Dr. Cornell West led a poverty tour, which often included speeches accusing President Obama of turning his back on the poor.
-By 2012 what was smoldering in 2008 was closing in on a boiling point four years later.
+And a few weeks later, Bernie Sanders suggested the unthinkable, that sitting a President within his own caucus should have a primary challenge.
+In September of that year, a movement that became known as Occupy Wall Street begun to highlight Wall Street greed and income inequality.
+Finally, civil rights activists Tavis Smiley, and Dr. Cornell West led a poverty tour, which often included speeches accusing President Obama of turning his back on the poor.
+By 2012 what was smoldering in 2008 was closing had become a boiling point.
 That said, the specter of a Republican winning the White House and the impact of Mitt Romney’s infamous 47% remarks, help to galvanize the party which catapulted Barack Obama to a 2nd term.
 But the voices of the left were not to be ignored.

 The competing interpretations on how to assuage the political left goes to the heart of the Democratic chasm.
 The Clinton campaign narrative is to urge primary voters to choose a candidate who can basically hold serve and offer practical advances rather than a candidate whose “pie in the sky” vision may render him unelectable in the general campaign.
-In my opinion both Senator Sanders and Secretary Clinton if they effectively hold on to the Obama coalition, especially with the GOP self-destructing on immigration, can win the White House.
-And while there is a chance the Democratic Party may win the Senate, the House of Representatives will most likely remain in the hands of the GOP.
+That said, the path to 270 electoral votes is much easier for a Democrat if they can effectively hold on to the Obama coalition, especially with the anti immigrant message coming from the Republican Party.
+Because many feel the Republican nominee may have such a deleterious effect on the party there is hope that the Democratic Party may win back the Senate.
+That hope does not extend to the House of Representatives which will most likely remain in the hands of the GOP.
 Which brings us back to the same gridlock that often frustrated POTUS number 44.

 Which speaks to another Clinton argument against Senator Sanders.
 Governance.
 Last September on Meet the Press, Moderator Chuck Todd citing the high number of Senate Bills sponsored by Bernie Sanders that failed to have a single co sponsor, asked him as President, how would he get potential gridlocked and hyper partisan Congress to support his agenda?
 Sanders replied, “The only way that real change takes place, and what we're doing in this campaign, is bringing millions of people together to stand up and say, "Enough is enough.”
 In that answer lays the essence of his vision of a political revolution.
 But there is a problem with that.